 How thinQ Is Gearing Up to Fight Robocalling With SHAKEN / STIR Technology

-While STIR and SHAKEN are mandated to be implemented by June 2021, our executive and technical teams have been watching them closely.
+While STIR and SHAKEN are mandated to be implemented in late 2021 at the earliest, our executive and technical teams have been watching them closely.
 In fact, we’re already tackling this serious issue with a few key points.

 Populating identity headers.
 Once STIR and SHAKEN are established in our network, thinQ will begin the process of populating identity headers.
 Specifically, identity headers that come from those we consider customers of service provider-based voice service networks.
 Some service providers will have to do their part on this front as well, but working together, identity headers should spread fairly quickly.